 Skip to main content

-Divorce: Property & Maintenance Issues
+Divorce: Expat Property & Maintenance Issues

 Provided that an application is filed within 12 months of a final divorce order or within 2 years of the date of separation between de facto partners and complies with the legislation, the Federal Magistrates Court and the Family Court of Australia have jurisdiction to deal with property settlement applications and spousal maintenance applications.
 This is subject to either party in the marriage being an Australian citizen, ordinarily resident in Australia, or present in Australia at the "relevant date" - which is the date on which the proceedings were filed in Court or the date when the application instituting the proceedings was actually made.